olliepalmer/parallel-worlds-course/pages/resources.md

 - [Ffmpeg](https://www.ffmpeg.org/) is a command-line tool for converting audio and video between formats, joining files together, splicing, extracting audio from video, etc. You can translate between any formats – you have to master the command line, but it’s free and anything you want to do is only a Google away.
 - [GarageBand](https://www.apple.com/mac/garageband/) is free if you have a Mac, and is pretty good for audio production.
 It’s more fully featured than you might think.
 - [Adobe Audition](https://www.adobe.com/products/audition.html) is included in many peoples’ Creative Cloud bundles.
 It’s a very powerful audio production platform.
+- [Descript](https://descript.com) - software that lets you edit audio and video as if they are documents.
+The free tier contains 1 hour of media you can ingest/transcibe per month.

 ## Publishing